 Are you on your way to a spectacular Cuba holiday and wondering what tours in Havana you should do when you find yourself in the infamous capital of Cuba?

-I have mostly been based in Havana since January 2021, and I can assure you – there is a myriad of really great tours in Havana tailor-made to give visitors like you the best possible experience!
+I have been based in Havana Old City for over two years, and I can assure you – there is a myriad of really great tours in Havana tailor-made to give visitors like you the best possible experience!

 Habaneros love their city, and below I have collected the top tours in Havana that will do their best that you will too!